maban/styleguides/_resourcetool/vivus.md

 language: ruby, Sass
 ---

-Vivus is a ruby gem that builds a living, breathing styleguide from your SASS files.
+Vivus is a ruby gem that builds a living, breathing styleguide from your Sass files.